-We are of opinion, therefore, that the altered circumstances consequent upon the recent Fire do very materially affect this question, and we would very strongly recommend that the erection of a suitable Central Dining and Recreation Hall should form part of the present Scheme of Enlargement, whereby ultimately a saving of expense will be effected, as the Contractor's "Plant" will be on the spot, and a more economical Contract could be made, whilst the confusion With a view of deciding how far the Removal of the Boilers and Flues from the centre of the building, is a question involving the safety of the Asylum and some of its Inmates, we have requested Mr. Rawlinson, the Civil Engineer, to make a personal examination, and report the result to our Board.
+We are of opinion, therefore, that the altered circumstances consequent upon the recent Fire do very materially affect this question, and we would very strongly recommend that the erection of a suitable Central Dining and Recreation Hall should form part of the present Scheme of Enlargement, whereby ultimately a saving of expense will be effected, as the Contractor's "Plant" will be on the spot, and a more economical Contract could be made, whilst the confusion consequent upon building operations would be more speedily at an end.

+With a view of deciding how far the Removal of the Boilers and Flues from the centre of the building, is a question involving the safety of the Asylum and some of its Inmates, we have requested Mr. Rawlinson, the Civil Engineer, to make a personal examination, and report the result to our Board.